-Detail by detail we were met with Cube’s daily encounters in his neighborhood with women, brothers fighting to keep it together, and the never ending confrontation with LAPD.
+Detail by detail we were met with Cube’s daily encounters in his neighborhood with women, brothers fighting to keep it together and the never-ending confrontation with the LAPD.

-Despite those few roadblocks, Cube uses this vision to implement these troubles come and go, and if you’re lucky enough you’ll dodge them and enjoy a genuinely good day.
+Despite those few roadblocks, Cube uses this vision to implement these troubles come and go, and if you’re lucky enough you’ll dodge them.

 TLC “Waterfalls” (1995)

-Not only did we get a powerful message out of this record, and the music video being a greatly impactful back up, we also witnessed one of the best flows from a bright and beautiful musician, the late Lisa “Left Eye” Lopes.
+Not only did we get a powerful message out of this record, and the music video is a greatly impactful backup, we also witnessed one of the best flows from a bright and beautiful musician, the late Lisa “Left Eye” Lopes.

 Will Smith feat.
 Dru Hill and Kool Mo Dee “Wild Wild West” (1999)

-Directed by Paul Hunter, and featuring musical acts Dru Hill and Kool Mo Dee, Smith joined together clips from his summer blockbuster of the same name, and a original hip-hop twist on the west to create minimal dialogue scenes and a huge dance number, accompanied by the piano stylings of Stevie Wonder.
+Directed by Paul Hunter, and featuring musical acts Dru Hill and Kool Mo Dee, Smith joined together clips from his summer blockbuster of the same name and an original Hip-Hop twist on the west to create minimal dialogue scenes and a huge dance number, accompanied by the piano stylings of Stevie Wonder.

 Eminem feat.
 Dido “Stan” (2000)

-Still a evolving problem within the intense era of social media and a lack of privacy, those outside of entertainers worlds, are getting more personal information everyday, which can be used for good and bad.
+Still, an evolving problem within the intense era of social media and a lack of privacy, those outside of entertainers’ worlds are getting more personal information every day, which can be used for good and bad.
 And maybe it’ll just be easier if we appreciated the art, whether than taking a unnecessary large amount of time investigating into someone’s life we’ll more than likely, never know personally.

 Lady Gaga feat.
 Beyoncé “Telephone” (2010)

-Two of the biggest forces within pop culture, Queen Bey and Lady Gaga, teamed up in this short and colorful film, for some serious girl power and validation of why their on top of the game.
+Two of the biggest forces within pop culture, Queen Bey and Lady Gaga, teamed up in this short and colorful film for some serious girl power and validation of why they’re on top of the game.

 Btw, the Beyhive and Monsters are still keeping their figures crossed for part two.
 Only time will tell when we’ll see “Gaga” and “Honey Bee” dominate again.